 The University of Tartu is leading the development of OPIC and is also responsivle of the scientific research conducted using the instrument.

-University of Tartu will build the second engineering model of OPIC (OPIC EM2), together with the electrical functional model (OPIC EFM and STM), which will be delivered for integration tests with the spacecraft prime contractor.
-After this, University of Tartu will supervise and coordinate the process of manufacturing the qualification and flight models of OPIC (OPIC QM, FM and FS).
+University of Tartu built the second engineering model of OPIC (OPIC EM2), together with the electrical functional model (OPIC EFM and STM), which will be delivered for integration tests with the spacecraft prime contractor.
+After this, University of Tartu supervised and coordinated the process of manufacturing the qualification and flight models of OPIC (OPIC QM, FM and FS).
 The qualification and verification of the flight models (the manufacturing itself is done by the industrial partner) and providing the necessary documentation is also the task of University of Tartu.

-The flight model is expected to be delivered at the beginning of 2026.
+The flight model is expected to be delivered in spring 2026.
 After that, the University of Tartu will be responsible for supporting OPIC-related tasks during the spacecraft integration.

 The Comet Interceptor mission is scheduled to launch in 2029.
 The same launch vehicle will also carry the ESA M-class mission ARIEL, whose preliminary studies are also supported by the Tartu Observatory.